WDS

 Nomination Process

 Any Early Career Data Steward can be nominated for this award!
 Candidates may apply themselves or be suggested by a peer or an organization.
-Early career researchers are eligible if they are within ten years of their Master’s degree, PhD, or equivalent professional training.
-To assist with preparing your application, download a copy of the nomination form here.
+To be considered eligible, candidates will need to submit the following:

 Selection Process